bruneaug/DShield-SIEM/README.md

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/8a1f4aeb-2a93-412f-9c0b-06e491a11cee)

+# Starting ELK after a Reboot

+Install startelk.tgz tarball to ELK server as follow:<br>
+$ cd ~/DShield-SIEM/AddOn
+$ sudo tar zxvf startelk.tgz -C /

+## Edit the Script and Update the User Account Password

+$ sudo vi /etc/init.d/startelk.sh

+The script is configured with the default password to sudo: **training**<br>
+You need to change it to the account's password in use.<br>
+You need to change the account under which location DShield-SIEM is located.<br>

+PASSWORD="**training**"
+ELK="**/home/guy/**DShield-SIEM"

 # Useful Docker Commands
 $ sudo docker compose rm -f -v (clear setup but need to run up -d again)<br>
 $ sudo docker compose up -d (reload container with changes)<br>